SD-WAN policy routing

 If your route precedence specifies SD-WAN policy routes before static routes and you set Destination networks to Any, Sophos Firewall applies the policy route to all (external and internal) traffic, forcing your internal sources to use the WAN gateway for internal destinations.

-This is likely to occur if you migrated from an earlier version to 18.0 or changed the default route precedence.
+This is likely to occur if you migrated from an earlier version to 18.0 or later or changed the default route precedence.
 To see the route precedence, go to the command-line interface and use the following command:

 system route_precedence show

 If you want the internal traffic (for example, internal hosts accessing internal devices and servers) to reach the internal network directly, set the routing precedence with static routing before SD-WAN policy routing on the command-line interface.

 system route_precedence set static sdwan_policyroute vpn

 Now, Sophos Firewall applies the static routes before it applies the SD-WAN policy-based routes.
 Internal traffic is forwarded directly to the internal destination.

 You can see the routing precedence on the command-line interface or the SD-WAN policy routing page on the web admin console.